Bunions and Bunionettes

 Bunions form when your big toe pushes against your next toe, and the misalignment causes the big toe bone to point outward and rotate.
 Because of this, the skin on the outer edge of the joint might be red and sore.

 Bunions are a progressive deformity and are oftentimes painful.
 A less common, smaller bunion (bunionette or a tailor’s bunion) can develop on the joint of your little toe.
-Wearing tight shoes can cause bunions or make them work, though bunions can also develop as a result of the shape of your foot.
+Wearing tight shoes can cause bunions or make them worse, though bunions can also develop as a result of the shape of your foot or your gait.

 Browse our full collection of insoles for bunions.